-The file dip.xvg contains the total dipole moment of a frame, the components as well as the norm of the vector.
+The file Mtot.xvg contains the total dipole moment of a frame, the components as well as the norm of the vector.
 The file aver.xvg contains $< \text{orMuor}^2 > \text{and} < \text{orMuor} >^2$ during the simulation.
-The file dip.xvg contains the distribution of dipole moments during the simulation The mu_max is used as the highest value in the distribution graph.
+The file dipdist.xvg contains the distribution of dipole moments during the simulation The mu_max is used as the highest value in the distribution graph.

-Furthermore the dipole autocorrelation function will be computed, when option -c is used.
-It can be averaged over all molecules, or (with option -avercorr) it can be computed as the autocorrelation of the total dipole moment of the simulation box.
+Furthermore the dipole autocorrelation function will be computed when option -corr is used.
+The output file name is given with the -c option.
+The correlation functions can be averaged over all molecules (mol), plotted per molecule seperately (molsep) or it can be computed over the total dipole moment of the simulation box (total).